Chapter 336 — Title

 Security Interest Unperfected Before Effective Date

-A security interest that was valid but not perfected before August 1, 2024, stays enforceable until the adjustment date …
+A security interest that was enforceable but not perfected immediately before August 1, 2024, stays enforceable until …

 336.0A-304